Travel stories

 We just kept on going…to the tower

 The walking notes from Catalan Adventures were detailed.
 Easy to follow.
 There were even photos of turnoffs we needed to look out for.
 Plus we had GPX tracks.
 My husband generally held the paper walking notes and I checked the GPS.
 It was pretty simple.
-Walk 3: Coastal trail to Cadaqués.
+Day 3: Coastal trail to Cadaqués.
 Total Accumulated Ascent: 550 meters, Maximum Elevation: 229 meters.
 Distance: 15.3 km.
 Day 3 was a strenuous hike along rugged coastal cliffs.
 An optional detour to Cap de Norfeu would add significant elevation and time to the 5 hour hike.
 We were undecided whether we would do the detour.
 Let’s see how we feel when we get there, we…

 • Travel stories